will1410/basicjquery/verybasic.md

 <br /><br />

-Recap - website updated
+## Recap

+jQuery is a JavaScript library that's used on many webpages.

+You can insert jQuery that you write into the Koha system preferences IntranetUserJS, OPACUserJS, SCOUserJS, and SelfCheckInUserJS.

+A piece of jQuery consists of a selector (which tells jQuery what part of a page to modify) and an action (which tells jQuery what to do to the thing you've selected).

+The rest of the Very, very basic jQuery presentation focused on one of the simplest things jQuery can do - hiding elements on the page.

+You can view the Very, very basic jQuery website here: [Very, very basic jQuery](veryverybasic.md){:target="_blank"}

+And you can view the accompanying videorecording at: [Very, very basic jQuery Video](https://youtu.be/SqMqM6iRgvg){:target="_blank"}

 <br /><br />

+## How do I change a piece of text on a page

-## The first pieces of jQuery I learned:
+The first pieces of jQuery I learned:

 Changing "Surname" to "Last name"